hzhou/MyDef_Book/general_page_attr.md

   --> [./out/t.txt]
 ```

-But sometime, we may want to output directly to an existing source tree.
+Sometime, we may want to output directly to an existing source tree.
 For example, when we developing web sites, we may want to directly output to the configured site folder.

 We also can specify the output module using page attributes.
 ```